Alex Grass: Early life

 Grass was born in Scranton, Pennsylvania, to Jewish parents, Louis and Rose Grass.
 His father, a businessman whom Grass described in 2002 as "relatively successful", died during the Great Depression when Grass was 9 years old in 1938, leaving the family with little income.
 Grass' family relocated from Scranton to Miami Beach, Florida in 1936 after his father's death.
 Grass worked a number of small jobs while living in Florida.
-He eventually obtained a law degree from the University of Florida Law School in 1949 using the G.I.
+He obtained a law degree from the University of Florida Law School in 1949 using the G.I.
 Bill.

 Business career

 Early career

 Grass returned to Pennsylvania in 1951 to pursue a legal career in tax law with the Internal Revenue Service and other government agencies.
 He took a position for the state in the Bureau of Corporation of Tax in Harrisburg.
 While working there, he took the bar exam and passed on his first try.
 His father-in-law had a wholesale food business, Louis Lehrman and Sons, with his brother-in-law Lewis Lehrman in 1951.
-The business had been very successful during the Second World War selling coffee and sugar.
+The business sold coffee and sugar during World War II.
 In 1958, Grass went into the rack-jobbing business to supply health and beauty aids and non-food to grocery customers.

 Grass saw several opportunities for retail in the 1960s.
 While working for the distribution company, Grass noticed that there seemed to be a lack of competitively priced health and beauty stores in Pennsylvania.
-More importantly, in the early 1960s the United States Supreme Court citing the Robinson–Patman Act that manufacturers could not dictate minimum prices for retailers.
+Following changes in pricing regulations in the 1960s, manufacturers could not dictate minimum prices for retailers.